 The students’ year group will be taken into account when awarding marks.

-Judges will select 4-6 finalists who will be invited to attend the 3M Young Innovators Challenge presentation evening on 19 June 2020.
+Judges will select 4-6 finalists who will be invited to attend the virtual 3M Young Innovators Challenge presentation event on Thursday 10 June 2021.

 |Links to Science Curriculum (England)||Links to Design and Technology Curriculum (England)|

 Scientific attitudes; pupils should be taught to:

 Experimental skills and investigations; pupils should be taught to: